Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 : Another staff member [openly admits to being a TERF in their profile](http://archive.today/2023.04.13-194916/https://spinster.xyz/@ninapaley).
 : A third staff member [posts a rant against the validity of trans women](http://archive.today/2023.08.16-204546/https://spinster.xyz/notice/AIvseZMWKEEMu5ul96), with several local members piling on in the replies.
 : Neenster shares staff members (Alex Gleason, Nina Paley).
 The latter [posts self-described TERF content](https://web.archive.org/web/20230819205253/https://neenster.org/notice/AYlc7DIFkvKPPwgIka) and [links to her blog with more TERF content](http://archive.today/2023.08.19-204435/https://blog.ninapaley.com/2023/02/07/he-ing-corinna/).

-nnia.space
-: Paraphile pro-zoo pro-MAP _and pro-contact_ instance that also allows minors.
-[Pro-C zoosexuality](https://web.archive.org/web/20230819210233/https://nnia.space/@scramblecore/110910301694831861).
-They try to avoid getting defederated by moving discourse around contact stances to their Matrix servers, but is very clearly full of pro-C individuals and minors alike.

 strelizia.net
 : Instance "About" page [lists MRF policies to reject deletes and run a block-notification bot](https://web.archive.org/web/20230808161017/https://strelizia.net/about).